 Some examples of Vattenfall's activities towards achieving climate neutrality

 As part of the transformation towards climate neutrality, Vattenfall is working actively to reduce carbon dioxide emissions from our generation.
 The vast majority of Vattenfall's carbon dioxide emissions come from our heat operations, primarily in Berlin.

 In collaboration with the city of Berlin, we are replacing coal-fired power plants with modern gas thermal power plants or with plants that use biomass and waste as fuel.
 Through a number of measures, Vattenfall has succeeded in halving its carbon dioxide emissions since 1990 and in 2017, three years earlier than anticipated, has reached the targets stipulated in a climate agreement with the city of Berlin in 2009.
 The coal exit in Berlin is feasible by 2030 at the latest.

-By 2020 Vattenfall plans to replace the hard coal fired thermal power plant Reuter C with a gas heating plant which allows the integration of renewable energy sources into the district heating system.
-Electricity generation from wind is stored as heat and can later be fed into the district heating network ('power-to-heat').
+In 2019, the hard coal fired thermal power plant Reuter C was decommissioned and Europe’s largest power-to-heat plant taken into operation at the nearby Reuter West site.
+This allows the integration of renewable energy sources into the district heating system, as electricity from wind is used to generate heat to be fed into the district heating network.